The Perfect Paris in 4 Days Itinerary for First Timers

 You’ve spent the first two days of your Paris 4 day itinerary crisscrossing over the Seine, now it’s time to take a scenic tour along the waterway.
 I recommend taking a cruise at nighttime as experiencing the landmarks of Paris when they’re all lit up is really magical!

-You can find many different cruises online, ranging from budget to luxury.
-If you’re happy to splash out, you need to check out this Evening Cruise with Dinner on River Seine!
-You can choose between a short, 75-minute cruise starting from 6 pm or a longer, 2.5 hours long cruise starting from 8.30 pm.
+You can choose between a short, 75-minute cruise starting from 6 pm or a longer, 2.5-hour-long cruise starting from 8.30 pm.
 There are also lots of different options for menus, wines, and seating so take the time to read through all the options!

-A more wallet-friendly alternative is this 1-hour long Seine Cruise & Crepe Tasting Near Eiffel Tower.
-During the Summer season the cruise is available daily with departures every 30 minutes.
-The first departure is at 10:00 AM, and the last departure is at 11:00 PM.
-During the winter season, departures are every 45 minutes between 10:30 AM and 9:00 PM.
+The first departure is at 10 am, and the last departure is at 11 pm.
+During the winter season, departures are every 45 minutes between 10:30 am and 9 pm.
 Moreover, your ticket also includes a delicious French crepe that you can enjoy before or after the cruise.
 Best deal ever, right?

 5 Pailles